tarantuli/enchanters-manual/setup.md

 ## Game mode choices

-1. Choose whether you want to use basic fists or banners as starting items.
+1. Choose whether you want to use basic *fists* or banners as starting items.
-1. Choose whether you want to use basic of enchanting or classes as starting enchantments.
+1. Choose whether you want to use basic *enchanting* or classes as starting enchantments.
 1. Choose whether you want to either select random kingdom decks, select kingdom decks in player order, or select kingdom decks as a group.
 1. Choose whether you want a shorter game.